-A. Prior DMHC approval is not required during the phase-in period of July 1, 2019 to June 30, 2020 through December 31, 2020.
+A. Prior DMHC approval is not required during the phase-in period of July 1, 2019 to June 30, 2020 through December 31, 2020 the effective date of the amendments to the General Licensure Regulation.

-For all contracts involving any amount of global risk (other than the contracts/ arrangements discussed in Section II, above) that an Entity enters into or renews between July 1, 2019, and June 30, 2020 December 31, 2020, the Entity or someone acting on the Entity's behalf, must submit a Request for Expedited Exemption to the DMHC by the later of:
+For all contracts involving any amount of global risk (other than the contracts/ arrangements discussed in Section II, above) that an Entity enters into or renews6 between July 1, 2019, and June 30, 2020 December 31, 2020 the effective date of the amendments to the General Licensure Regulation, the Entity or someone acting on the Entity's behalf, must submit a Request for Expedited Exemption to the DMHC by the later of: